 A psychopath is a person who has a chronic mental disorder.
 They have abnormal or violent social behaviors.
 Psychopaths do things for their own selfish purposes, without care for others.
 They tend to be pathological liars, have an inability to feel guilt, are overly sexual and irresponsible, and are deceitful.

 Often the term used for a psychopath and a sociopath is used to define the same individual.
 Sociopaths are unable to understand the feelings of others.
 They tend to be rule breakers and have impulse control issues.
 Sociopaths don’t feel guilt or remorse for the harm they cause.
 A sociopath qualifies as such because they are typically not as violent in nature.
 However, a sociopath is more calculating in some ways than a psychopath.

 Doctors label sociopaths as having an antisocial personality disorder (ASPD).
 Sociopaths qualify as such by their excessive patterns.
-The extreme symptomology is the singular difference between a psychopath and a sociopath.
+Extreme symptomology is the singular difference between a psychopath and a sociopath.
 However, the differences are irrelevant in most cases.

 How Are Narcissists Similar To Sociopaths?

 Sometimes it is hard to differentiate between being a sociopath or a narcissist.
-Where sociopathic tendencies may have limits with difficult self-control, truth-telling, and empathy, narcissists who aren’t psychopaths may have a singular diagnosis.
+Sociopathic tendencies may have limits with difficult self-control, truth-telling, and empathy, narcissists who aren’t psychopaths, may have a singular diagnosis.
 This is not always the case.

 Sociopaths and narcissists are similar because they can both be smart and successful.
 Narcissists and sociopaths also share the commonalities of being abusive, dishonest, selfish, controlling, and unreliable.
 Sociopaths also share symptoms along with narcissistic behavior, including a lack of empathy and appropriate emotional responses.
 Sociopaths qualify as narcissists because they lack insight but are at the same time charismatic.